Does Dry Cleaning Eliminate Body Odour? Here’s What You Should Know

 Dry cleaning is beneficial for:

 At our shop, we also use eco-friendly solvents, ozone treatments, and enzyme solutions for extra-tough odours.
-These methods don’t just hide smells — they remove what’s causing them.
+These methods don’t just mask smells—they eliminate the sources of them.

 Step by Step: What Happens at the Dry Cleaners

-2. Pre-treatment: Spots like underarms or collars are treated first.
+- Pre-treatment: Spots on the underarms or collar are treated first.
 Stain-removal agents or odour neutralisers may be applied to areas that need extra attention.

-4. Neutralisation: Germs and bacteria are destroyed, so smells don’t come back quickly.
-Some items may also go through ozone or enzyme-based treatments for stubborn odours.
+- Neutralisation: Germs and bacteria are destroyed, so smells don’t come back quickly.
+Some items may also undergo ozone or enzyme-based treatments to address stubborn odours.

-5. Rinse & dry: Clean solvent rinses away leftovers, then clothes are gently dried in a controlled environment that prevents shrinkage or damage.
+- Rinse & dry: Clean solvent rinses away any remaining residue, then clothes are gently dried in a controlled environment that prevents shrinkage or damage.

-7. Final check: A garment expert reviews the item before it is packaged, ensuring it meets freshness and quality standards.
+- Final check: A garment expert reviews the item before packaging, ensuring it meets freshness and quality standards.

 The result?
 Garments that aren’t just clean, but truly fresh — with fibres revived, shapes preserved, and odours removed at the source.